Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

 During one boring class in grade school, I was trading creepy stories with my friends while the teacher was busy with some other work she had to do.
 Then one of my classmates started recounting a story about a mysterious rich woman from the nearby hills who travels in a beautiful ship down to town to sell her goods.

-She said that the bridge by the mountain river is where she can be spotted on board the vessel especially in late afternoons.
+She added that the bridge by the mountain river is where she can be spotted on board the vessel especially in late afternoons.

 Not Among Us

-Her description resembles that of the stories of Engkanto (the enchanted ones) believed to be living in a world parallel to our own.
+Her description resembles the Engkanto that are believed to be living in a world parallel to our own.
 They tend to be fairer than average, as pale skin has been associated with the supernatural even during pre-colonial times.

-The basic form of the folktale is that whenever rains flood the river that comes from Mount Lantoy, or if a bridge is destroyed, this is a sign that Maria Cacao and her husband (her brother in some stories) Mangao/Mangaw have either traveled down the river or on their way back home after trading cacao together.
+The basic form of the folktale is that whenever rains flood the river that comes from Mount Lantoy, or if a bridge is destroyed, this is a sign that Maria Cacao and her husband (her brother in some stories) named Mangao/Mangaw have either traveled down the river or on their way back home after trading cacao together.

 The river in the story is the Mananga River, an intermittent stream that connects Argao and Talisay, five towns away from each other.
-An integral part of the Mananga River is within the territorial boundary of Talisay, so the bridge therefore is believed by the locals to be the Mananga foot bridge connecting the villages of Tabunok and Lawaan.
+An integral part of the Mananga River is within the territorial boundary of Talisay, so the bridge, therefore, is believed by the locals to be the Mananga footbridge connecting the villages of Tabunok and Lawaan.